Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Applications

-Denote by $\endo(F,G)$ the set of injective graph homomorphisms from $F$ into~$G$.
-If $F$ has $k$ vertices, then it is clear that $\abs{\endo(F,G)}\leq (n)_k:= n(n-1)\cdots(n-k+1)$.
-Define \be{ t(F,G) = \frac{\abs{\endo(F,G)}}{(n)_k}, } the ``density of $F$ in $G$''.
 Let $(G_n)$ be a sequence of graphs (where $n\geq n_0$ for some unspecified $n_0$) and for convenience assume that $G_n$ has $n$ vertices.
-The sequence is called a \emph{dense graph sequence} if the number of edges is of order~$n^2$.
-It is clear that if the sequence $(G_n)$ is not dense then $\lim_{n\toinf} t(F,G_n) = 0$ for any $F$ containing at least one edge.
+We call this sequence a \emph{dense graph sequence} if the number of edges is of order $n^2$.
+In other words, if $K_m$ denotes the complete graph on $m$ vertices, a graph sequence $(G_n)$ is called dense if $\liminf_{n\toinf} t(K_2,G_n)>0$, and we will in fact mostly consider sequences for which $\lim_{n\toinf} t(K_2,G_n)$ exists.
+Although it would not pose any difficulties to allow the case $\lim_{n\toinf} t(K_2,G_n) = 0$ (the ``sparse'' case), this only leads to degenerate results in the context of dense graph theory, and is therefore excluded for the sake of clarity.

+We say that a dense graph sequence $(G_n)$ is convergent if $\lim_{n\toinf} t(F,G_n)$ exists for every finite graph $F$.
+We can construct a metric $d$ on the set of isomorphism classes of finite graphs, denoted by $\cF$, that quantifies this convergence.
+Let $F_1,F_2,\dots$ be an arbitrary enumeration of the set of finite graphs.
+For two graphs $G_1$ and $G_2$, let

+It turns out that the metric space $(\cF,d)$ is not complete.
+The usual way of constructing the completion of a metric space is to form equivalence classes of sequences that are Cauchy with respect to the metric.
+However, it turns out that there is a much more natural representation.